siggisv/remotemo/docs/API_design.md

 ```

 The destructor, in charge of deleting/closing textures, the renderer, the
-window and quitting SDL (unless the `remotemo::Temo`-object was configured to
+window and quitting SDL (unless the `remotemo::Temo` object was configured to
 not handle some of those, e.g. if you want to create the window yourself so it
 can display some menu before and after having ReMoTeMo taking control of the
 window).